Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Breaded chicken: technique and troubleshooting

-Using a digital thermometer helps: aim for an internal temperature of 74°C (165°F) for safely cooked chicken without overcooking.
+For safety and consistency, aim for an internal temperature of 74°C (165°F).
+That gives you cooked chicken without losing juiciness.

 Curry broth basics and customization